Alina Homecare – Blog Header (Purple Version)

 Night time can be a time of anxiety for many elderly people as it can come with an increased risk of falls.
-Studies show about half of elderly people have sleep problems.43.6% have poor sleep quality.
-Overnight Care may not be designed to overcome a medical condition that may cause this but it can definitely help reduce risk of sleep deprivation by providing comfort, reassurance and constant care.
+Studies show about half of elderly people have sleep problems1 and 43.6% have poor sleep quality.2 Overnight Care may not be designed to overcome a medical condition that may cause this but it can definitely help reduce risk of sleep deprivation by providing comfort, reassurance and constant care.

 What is Overnight Care?

 Overnight Home Care provides assistance to people in their homes at night.
-A professional Carer stays with them and can either stay awake (Waking Nights service) or sleep (Sleeping Nights service) during their time there.
-The Carer can help with various activities of daily living such as Personal Care, maintaining medication schedules, mobility support, and Domestic Care.
+A professional Carer stays with them and can either stay awake, known as a Waking Nights service, or sleep during their time there, known as a Sleeping Nights service.
+The Carer can help with various activities of daily living such as Personal Care, maintaining medication schedules, mobility support and Domestic Care.

 What does Overnight Care involve?

-Overnight Care services offer everything you’d expect from Home Care only during the night.
+Overnight Care services offer everything you’d expect from Home Care, only during the night.
 Our Carers can assist with using the bathroom, getting dressed, administering medication and offering transfer assistance to and from bed.
-Alongside these tasks, Overnight Carers can keep an eye on you or your loved one’s overall health, wellbeing and comfort.
+Alongside these tasks, Overnight Carers can keep an eye on your or your loved one’s overall health, wellbeing and comfort.
 They can also manage any problems or concerns that may arise.

-For some older adults, there is also the possibility of nighttime incontinence.
-Our Incontinence Care can help in this case, with a Carer on hand to help with changing to fresh clothes, cleaning and changing bedding and supporting with personal hygiene.
+For some older adults, there’s also the possibility of night time incontinence.
+Our incontinence care can help in this case, with a Carer on hand to help with changing into fresh clothing, cleaning and changing bedding and supporting with personal hygiene.
 Our professional Caregivers are also able to change a stoma bag.

 Why choose Overnight Care?

 There are various reasons why someone might choose Overnight Care.
-For someone who might suffer with anxiety or depressive thoughts, the nighttime can feel especially challenging and lonely.
+For someone who suffers with anxiety or depressive thoughts, the night time can feel especially challenging and lonely.
 Overnight Care can help mitigate these emotions and help reduce elderly loneliness as a result.
 Overnight Care can also be an essential part of a person’s care needs.
 Ultimately, this form of care provides more than just help with physical needs.
 Overnight Care also offers emotional support, companionship and a general sense of safety.

 How does Overnight Care support independence?